Dexteritize/HumanAuth/README.md

 # HumanAuth

 HumanAuth is a web-based human authentication demo that combines real-time face and hand landmark detection, challenge-response liveness checks, and low-latency WebSocket communication.
-This repository contains the frontend (Angular) and backend (Python) components, model files for MediaPipe-style processing, and helper scripts to run the demo locally.
+This repository contains the frontend (Angular) and backend (Python) components, model files for MediaPipe-style processing, and helper scripts to run the demo.
+The project is located in the `humanauth-web` directory and should be run using the `start.sh` script.

 ## Table of Contents